 especially in Europe.

-Several research teams that are members of CIST are involved in European research programmes in networks or contracts (FPs, Interreg, ESPON, EEA, European Commission, European Parliament) and thus benefit from the support of UMS RIATE.
+Several research teams that are members of CIST are involved in European research programmes in networks or contracts (FPs, Interreg, ESPON, EEA, European Commission, European Parliament) and thus benefit from the support of UMS RIATE (and before of European GDR S4.
 These international research relations are coupled with co-accreditations at Master’s level, creating a highly structured network with other universities in and outside Europe.

 CIST currently concerns 250 research lecturers and researchers (of whom 90 supervise research), 80 technical and administrative engineers and ancillary staff and over 300 PhD students, making it an ambitious group for scientific exchange that connects territorial research networks in Ile-de-France (Paris region) with those in the rest of the country, Europe and the world.

 CIST is also capable of carrying out applied research linked to social demand.
 Its teams interact with professionals working on land use, the environment and the sustainable development of territories.
-The involvement of its institutional partners guarantees effective interaction between research on territories, social demand and professional practices (e.g. applied science, studies, advice to general entrepreneurs, career prospects for PhD students, etc.).
+The involvement of its institutional partners offers the guarantee of a good interaction between research on territories, social demand and professional practices (applied sciences, studies, advice to general contractors, career opportunities for doctoral students, etc.).